What makes a complex a virtual resolution?: When Complexes are Virtual Resolutions

 \end{proof}

-\begin{proof}[Proof that virtuality of $F$ implies (a) and (b)] As $F$ is virtual, $F$ becomes exact after localizing at any $B$-saturated prime ideal of $S$.
-The ideal $\langle 0 \rangle$ is a $B$-saturated prime and after localizing, $F_{\langle 0 \rangle}$ becomes an exact sequence of vector spaces.
-This proves $(a)$.
+\begin{proof}[Proof of Theorem \ref{mainthm}] Suppose first that $F_\bullet$ is a virtual resolution.
+Then as $\widetilde{F_\bullet}$ is exact, it is also true that $(F_\bullet)_{(P)}$ is exact for every $B$-saturated prime ideal $P$.
+In particular, it is true for the zero ideal, so $(F_\bullet)_{(\langle 0 \rangle)}$ is an exact sequence of vector spaces and condition $(a)$ is satisfied.
+Further, by Lemma \ref{primepreservingdepth}